deveshbatra/deveshbatra.github.io/_posts/2016-4-27-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/phd.gif)

 That said, I'll try to be as regular as I can to post stuff here, so that I remember to include a portion of it in my thesis towards the end of August.
-Stay tuned for some of the most rubbish research done and summarized in the history of mankind */jk/*.
+Stay tuned for some of the most rubbish research done and summarized in the history of mankind ***jk***.